 The portfolio of funds contracted in NDF I. at the end of the investment period (as at 31 October 2016) is shown in the chart below.
 Almost EUR 23 million was allocated for venture capital financing of SMEs and the implementation was carried out by the fund managers Limerock Fund Manager and Neulogy Ventures.
-More than EUR 41 million was used for the first loss portfolio guarantee financial instrument implemented by Slovenská sporiteľňa, Slovenská záručná a rozvojová banka, Tatra banka and UniCredit Bank, and EUR 43.4 million was used for a portfolio risk sharing loan via financial intermediaries OTP Banka Slovensko, Sberbank Slovensko (currently Prima banka Slovensko), Slovenská záručná a rozvojová banka and Tatra banka.
+More than EUR 41 million was used for the first loss portfolio guarantee financial instrument implemented by Slovenská sporitelňa, Slovenská záručná a rozvojová banka, Tatra banka and UniCredit Bank, and EUR 43.4 million was used for a portfolio risk sharing loan via financial intermediaries OTP Banka Slovensko, Sberbank Slovensko (currently Prima banka Slovensko), Slovenská záručná a rozvojová banka and Tatra banka.
 The financial intermediaries were selected by the original manager of NDF I., the European Investment Fund.

-Allocation of NDF I. investments by financial intermediary and instrument (EUR million)
+Allocation of NDF I. investments by financial intermediaries and instruments (as of year-end)